SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Suspicious External Device Installation

- Detects removeable media attached to a device that was previously denied by policy.
+ Detects removable media attached to a device that was previously denied by policy.
 External media can be used to exfiltrate sensitive data and is also a common source of infections, so some organizations block their use.
 Attempts to use these devices could indicate the intent for malicious activity.

 ## Suspicious HTTP User-Agent